-From there, it is a 2 minute walk to the "Mezquita-Catedral" - the main attraction of the city.
+From there, it is a 2-minute walk to the "Mezquita-Catedral" - the main attraction of the city.
 The Great Mosque was constructed in the 8th century, and like most others, it was turned into a cathedral when the Spanish chased the Moors out.
 I thought the monument to be unique in its juxtaposition of the Islamic and Christian cultures.
-One can clearly see the features of the ancient mosque with the double-tiered red and white arches, and the gorgeous "key-hole" shaped doors with islamic inscriptions; and it coexists with the "other-side" of the monument which is very clearly a Christian Cathedral with the high-ceiling of the Renaissance-style nave and sculptures of Saints.
+One can see the features of the ancient mosque with the double-tiered red and white arches, and the gorgeous "key-hole" shaped doors with Islamic inscriptions, and it coexists with the "other side" of the monument which is very clearly a Christian Cathedral with the high-ceiling of the Renaissance-style nave and sculptures of Saints.
 I think this is the most astonishing religious monument I have ever visited (and I have seen my fair share!)... but it is very hard to do it justice with only words, so go see it, you won't be disappointed.

-Walking around the city, and looking out for the famous patios is also well worth-it.
-The patios are in private homes, and some can be visited year-round, but it's important to get information from the official tourism website of the city to plan ahead so as not to miss-out.
+Walking around the city, and looking out for the famous patios is also well worth it.
+The patios are in private homes, and some can be visited year-round, but it's important to get information from the official tourism website of the city to plan so as not to miss out.
 Córdoba holds competitions for the most beautiful patios yearly in May, and during that time, all the patios can be visited within specific timeframes for free by anyone.

-Lastly, we visited the "Alcázar de los reyes Cristianos", which is the city's Moorish palace.
-We visited it at sunset, and really enjoyed the gardens, which were very pretty with colourful flowers at every corner, fruiting trees, and topiary.
+Lastly, we visited the "Alcázar de los Reyes Cristianos", which is the city's Moorish palace.
+We visited it at sunset and enjoyed the gardens, which were very pretty with colourful flowers at every corner, fruiting trees, and a topiary.

 Day 4-6: Granada

 Another unique experience is seeing a Flamenco show in Sacromonte where artists perform in the caves that dot the mountain.
-There are also many tapas bars which enjoy great views over the Alhambras; it is a great spot to enjoy a drink and watch the sunset from.
+Many tapas bars enjoy great views over the Alhambra; it is a great spot to enjoy a drink and watch the sunset from.

-We dedicated the major part of our stay in visiting the Alhambras.
+We dedicated the major part of our stay to visiting the Alhambra.

 The Alhambras were brought to international fame by an English writer named Washington Irving who wrote “Tales of the Alhambras”, and today, the site welcomes a little over 8,000 visitors per day.
 To protect this stunning UNESCO heritage site, entries are capped, so it is mandatory to purchase tickets in advance (I would recommend at least 4 weeks prior).